Hormonal chin acne

 Natural remedies for chin acne and jawline acne

-- Rhodiola – reduces stress hormones and boost female hormones
+• Rhodiola – reduces stress hormones and boosts female hormones

 When it comes to natural remedies, it’s important to remember that a few weeks isn’t usually long enough to see much of a result in your skin.
 Some herbs can take up to 12 weeks to have an effect, so you need to be patient.

 Hormones don’t rebalance in a day.
-A menstrual cycle is typically a month long so it takes a few cycles for hormone levels to change.
-So keep this in mind while you’re waiting to get rid of chin acne and your skin to clear.
+A menstrual cycle is typically a month-long, so it takes a few cycles for hormone levels to change.
+So keep this in mind while you’re waiting to get rid of chin acne and clear your skin.

 Healthy diet

-So if you are still eating these foods and you want to try a simple no-cost way to prevent pimples then eliminate these foods for a month and see if your skin becomes clearer.
+So, if you are still eating these foods and want to try a simple, no-cost way to prevent pimples, then eliminate them for a month and see if your skin becomes clearer.

-If you eat too much sugar, or you eat too much refined carbohydrate then you’ll spike your blood sugars and trigger overproduction of the hormone insulin.
+If you eat too much sugar or refined carbohydrates, your blood sugars will spike, triggering the overproduction of the hormone insulin.

 Too much insulin causes increased production of testosterone.
 And too much testosterone causes too much oil, clogged pores and painful pimples.

-The best way to manage your blood sugars and insulin is to eat a wholefood diet.
+Eating a whole-food diet is the best way to manage your blood sugars and insulin.
 Eat foods that are either in their natural state or have been minimally processed.
+Learn more about what foods to avoid when struggling with acne.

 Spot Treatments